adamjwsuch/nexus-ssc-demo/README.md

 ```
 docker-compose down
 ```
 Look in the fortify home folder you created for a pv and remove the ssc folder that was created.
-Copy in all of the files from ssc-master/fortify_home and then restart the environment.
+Copy in all of the files from ssc-master/fortify_home except for the readme and then restart the environment.
 This now support the auto-config process for SSC.
 ```
 docker-compose up -d
 ```